rizac/gfzreport/gfzreport/templates/tutorial/_chap_web_on_server.rst

 .. rubric:: Footnotes

-.. [#es1r] each sub-directory of this folder is associated to a report
+.. [#es1r] Inside these directory, each folder whose name does not start with "_" is associated to a report

 .. _wsgisfiles: